OctopusDeploy/blog/blog/2024-10/introducing-config-as-code-runbooks/index.md

 ![Create a new Runbook on a separate branch in Octopus](createbranch.gif "width=500")

-After your changes have been tested and reviewed, simply merge them into your default branch to make them available for the rest of the team.
+After your changes have been tested and reviewed, simply merge them into your default branch to make them available to the rest of the team.

 ![Make a change to a runbook and create a PR to merge it into your main branch](makeapullrequestv2.gif)